1midhush/face-detection/README.md

 # OpenCV Projects Repository

-This repository contains a collection of OpenCV projects demonstrating various image processing and computer vision techniques.
-Each script showcases different functionalities of OpenCV, from basic image loading to advanced feature detection.
+This repository is a culmination of various OpenCV projects, each serving as a stepping stone towards the ultimate goal: implementing face and eye detection using Haar cascades.
+Each script demonstrates different functionalities of OpenCV, from basic image loading to advanced feature detection.

 ## Repository Structure